Ageraluon/project-docker-gameserver-eco/README.md

 Things to do:
 - Add switches for all important settings in the docker-compose and dockerfile
 - Add function to automatically download newer eco server files from the forum, if a valid username/password for a forum account with access to the files is provided
+- Attach an X Server to show the GUI in a VNC client